-Because the largest factor causing declines and high concern for species is the loss, degradation, and threats to habitat, grouping species by habitat is an important component of conservation planning at continental and regional scales.
-Although information on general habitat and other ecological requirements (e.g., food supply, nest site) can be compiled from the literature for each species, no standardized terminology exists to describe avian habitats for all species.
+Because loss, degradation, and threats to habitat are likely the biggest factors resulting in population declines and high concern for bird species, the ability to group species by habitat and geography is an important component of conservation planning at continental and regional scales.
+Although information on habitat associations and other ecological requirements (e.g., food supply, nest site) can be compiled from the literature for each species (e.g., accounts in Birds of the World 2020), no standardized terminology exists to describe avian habitats for all species, and classification schemes for describing avian geographical distribution and habitat occurrence vary considerably depending on the intended purpose of the groupings.